piratformat/ISBN-verifier/README.md

 # ISBN-verifier
-A simple java application for verifying ISBN 10 or ISBN 13 numbers.
+A simple java application for verifying ISBN 10 or ISBN 13 numbers.<br>
+At the time we cannot verify ISBNs which has dashes e.g. 1-84356-028-3.

 <h3> Framework used </h3>
 The application runs a version of JAX-RS from jakarta, the reason why it is the jakarta version is that the javax version is deprecated.